Turn any treadmill into a DIY Peloton Tread with the Peloton app + Stryd pod. Get metrics, save money, and enjoy studio-style runs at home.

 • TV with screen mirroring functionality (this is the one we have)

-Treat yourself some more with this DIY dip powder nails post!
+Related: Treat yourself some more with this DIY dip powder nails post!

 Setup Option 1: DIY Peloton Tread with iPad and iPhone

-iPad playing a peloton tread workout, sitting on a treadmill
+iPad playing a peloton tread workout, sitting on a treadmill.

-(Excuse my perpetually dirty iPad screen.)
 With this method, you're going to use an iPhone and an iPad side by side to get all of your metrics.
 Your heart rate and workout will be on the iPad; the actual stats of the run (like power, distance, cadence) will be on the iPhone.

-a television airplaying a peloton tread workout
+a television airplaying a peloton tread workout.

-This might not be the flashier of the two setups; you're not going to see your iPhone on the TV, and it's not all on the same screen.
-But, this is actually the setup I prefer.
 I'll talk about this a little bit more in the Setup 2 section of this post, but the Stryd iPad app's layout is just a little wonky with the way we use it.
 This setup allows you to see all of your stats at once on your phone, while still being able to see the workout on the big screen of the TV.

 Let's get into how to do it!